 Stacked for Sweetness - Adding A Honey Super

-- When to Add a Honey Super: During the spring build-up you can lift up, or heft, the back of your hive to gauge how full it is.
+During the spring build-up you can lift the back of your hive to gauge how full it is.
 Keep in mind that brood boxes contain brood, which is lighter than honey.
 When you reach the point of having two brood chambers mostly full of honey and brood, you will want to give the bees more space to add extra stores of honey.
-You will know it’s time to add a honey super when your bees have filled the brood boxes and are covering the center six or seven frames.
+You will know it’s time to add a honey super when your bees have filled the brood boxes and are covering the center of six or seven frames of the next box.

-- No Queens Allowed: After determining that you need to add a honey super, you will need to decide if you want to use a queen excluder.
+After determining that you need to add a honey super, you will need to decide if you want to use a queen excluder.
 Some beekeepers use a queen excluder between the brood box and the honey super to keep the queen laying down below.
-Other beekeepers rely on the “honey barrier” which is naturally created and usually keeps the queen laying down below in the brood chamber.
-It will be your decision to use the queen excluder or not.
+Other beekeepers rely on the “honey barrier” which is naturally created in a hive, and usually keeps the queen laying down below in the brood chamber.
+It will be your decision whether or not to use a queen excluder.

-Some aspects of beekeeping are in your control, like having low mite counts going into the peak build-up season.
+Some aspects of beekeeping are within your control, like adding honey supers to make more room, or leaving enough honey stores in the hive.
 Other elements are out of your hands, like the weather during a particular year.
 With a bumper crop of honey comes many smiles, so keep your bees healthy all year long, and if the weather cooperates you will have extra honey supers to harvest in late summer.